drewnichols/ember-cli-copyright/README.md

 {{{copyright}}}
 ```

-This will produce the copyright symbol with the current date required in all web application footers by our bosses.
+This will produce the copyright symbol with the current date (&copy; 1999) required in all web application footers by our bosses.

 why? i don't know.